 Customers trying to claim deposits from a collapsed Icelandic bank could be at a higher risk over the next few weeks of falling victim to phishing scams, according to security analysts.

 Icesave, the British branch of Landsbanki of Reykjavik, Iceland, was declared in default on Oct.
-8, leaving more than 200,000 customers without access to upwards of £3 billion (US$4.8 billion) in deposits.
-The U.K. government has said it will refund consumer and retail customers.
+8, leaving more than 200,000 customers without access to upwards of

 The U.K.’s Financial Services Compensation Scheme (FSCS), which is coordinating the refunds, said Tuesday it would send two e-mails to Icesave customers.
 The first gives information on how people can claim their money.
 It does not ask for account details or personal information.